Chalarangelo/30-seconds-of-php/README.md

 ### countVowels

-Retuns number of vowels in provided string.
+Returns number of vowels in provided string.

 Use a regular expression to count the number of vowels (A, E, I, O, U) in a string.